awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 ## Run a Build \(AWS SDKs\)<a name="run-build-sdks"></a>

-To use CodePipeline to run a build with AWS CodeBuild, skip these steps and follow the instructions in [Use CodePipeline with AWS CodeBuild to Test Code and Run Builds](how-to-create-pipeline.md) instead\.
+To use CodePipeline to run a build with AWS CodeBuild, skip these steps and follow the instructions in [Use CodePipeline with CodeBuild to Test Code and Run Builds](how-to-create-pipeline.md) instead\.

 For information about using CodeBuild with the AWS SDKs, see the [AWS SDKs and Tools Reference](sdk-ref.md)\.